ajrworkprojects/webScraperConfluenceAltText_v1.3_prod/README.md

 Around April 2022, I [watched a YouTuber explain what a webscraper is](https://www.youtube.com/watch?v=Gf1QaBReA2I).
 I had never heard of webscraping before, and after I saw that, I knew exactly what my first coding project would be.

-This is the third iteration of this project.

 This CLI program does the following:

 1. Scrapes and identifies public Confluence pages belonging to my organization that have images with missing alternate text.